mattermost/docs/source/messaging/setting-your-status-availability.rst

 Setting a custom status
 -----------------------

 Set a custom status to add an optional emoji to a descriptive status message.
-Other members can see your status anywhere they can see your name, such as the channel sidebar and in conversations.
+Other members can see your status anywhere they can see your name, such as the Channel Sidebar and in conversations.

 .. tabs::